 Heba Gowayed is a doctoral candidate in Sociology at Princeton University.
-Her dissertation entitled “Refugees Welcome?” examines how newly resettled Syrian refugees make new lives in the United States, and how the experience of their counterparts in Canada and Italy differs.
-Her dissertation work has been referenced in the New Yorker and has contributed to New York Times coverage of Syrian refugees.
-Her advocacy has been covered in local outlets including the New Haven Independent.
-She has also won academic research awards including the National Science Foundation Doctoral Dissertation Research Improvement Award, and the Horowitz Foundation for Social Policy Award.
+Her dissertation entitled “Refugees Welcome?” examines how newly resettled Syrian refugees make new lives in the United States, and how the experience of their counterparts in Canada, Italy and Germany differs.
+She is interested in what policies enable or hinder refugees in recuperating the capitals they have lost in war and displacement.